wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

 Go to the Grafana dashboard in your browser and check the status of the data ingest.

-!!! question "Exercise 2: check the status of the data ingest"
+!!! question "Check the status of the data ingest"

     Go to the Grafana dashboard in your browser and check the status of the data ingest.